nathan-at-least/fantasy-tech/redrev.md

 - Remove dependence on a namespace / availability gatekeeper for all repositories.
 - Simpler UX for the happy cases.
 Example: Want to publish new revisions?
 You don't need an account, just push.
 Want to do another clone of a repo you've already fetched?
 Great, the local store already has it.

+### Atomic Revision Refactoring

+You can commit to a set of revisions, merges, rebases, squashes, etc… atomically, either applying them all or none of them.

+Example: A release script might update a package version file, commit the result, create a release tag, and merge that onto a release-only branch.
+If any step fails, the starting state is left unmodified.

+**Why?** Reuse the atomicity of transactions in the high level UI to streamline automation and other operations.

 ### In-Band Ticketing and Pull Requests

 Issue tracking and pull request lifecycle are built into the base layer.